sjdv1982/seamless/wip/slash/readme.txt

 Categorize words into >-like and non->-like
-Every >-like must be followed by at least one non->-like Every subline must contain at least one >-like
+Every >-like must be followed by at least one non->-like Every subline must contain at least one >-like Categorize commands into command name, arguments and result Check the syntax for each.
 Process all variable definitions:
   - Integrate with @
   - Evaluate all static ones